bcgov-c/RTB-Dispute-Management-System/README.md

 ## DMS Suitability

-To determine if this solution is suitable for your development team and expected system volumes we have provided the following general information.
+To determine if this solution is suitable for your development team and expected production volumes we have provided the following general information.
 The DMS is a large production system that has been in high-volume production use in British Columbia, Canada for 2+ years.
 Over this timeframe the DMS has proven to be high performing, accessible, and reliable.

 | Item   | Production Statistic(s) |
 | ------- | ------------ |